-K-5 graders will visit UT this year to learn more about science, STEM careers, and cutting edge research being performed at UT.
+K-8 graders will visit UT this year to learn more about science, STEM careers, and cutting edge research being performed at UT.
 The elementary school students will participate in various tours on campus and also experience hands on STEM activities and demonstrations.
 Each student will be able to self-select 3 tours that interest them the most.
 Approximately, 6-8 volunteers will be needed to facilitate the tour/activities in their labs.
 Date of the tours are listed on the volunteer sign up spreadsheet.

-Texas School for the Blind and Visually Impaired (TSBVI) STEM Day – Feb 2023, dates TBD
+Texas School for the Blind and Visually Impaired (TSBVI) STEM Day – Feb 2024, date TBD

 This will be our 5th annual STEM Day hosted for blind and visually impaired students at TSBVI.
 We will facilitate 8-10 accessible STEM activities for these students, allowing them to interact with science and engineering in a hands-on and engaging manner.
 Blind and visually impaired students are one of the populations typically left out of mainstream hands-on science.
 Through events like this small modifications to ensure that all students can have an opportunity to participate in engaging science and engineering.
 Examples of last year’s activities include: designing their own breadboard circuits that can filter sound, creating a catapult that launch a ball with sounds, newton rocket cars, slime and balloon rockets.
 Event to be held on a Saturday in Feb, date TBD.
 TSBVI.
 8-10 volunteers needed.